1. EQUAL OPPORTUNITIES STATEMENT

 2. ABOUT THIS POLICY

-2.1 This policy sets out our approach to equal opportunities and the avoidance of discrimination at work.
+2.1 This policy, in compliance with the Equality Act 2015, sets out our approach to equal opportunities and the avoidance of discrimination at work.
 It applies to all aspects of employment with us, including recruitment, pay and conditions, training, appraisals, promotion, conduct at work, disciplinary and grievance procedures, and termination of employment.

 2.2 This policy covers all employees, officers, consultants, contractors, volunteers, interns, casual workers and agency workers.